MediaMath/screenshooter/README.md

 py.test tests/

 # or to run just one test case
-py.test tests/TestName.py
+py.test tests/test_name.py
 ```
 or if your current working directory is the directory where the test(s) is/are held:
 ```
 py.test

 # to run just one test case
-py.test TestName.py
+py.test test_name.py
 ```
-pytest will pick up all the files beginning with Test and run them.
+pytest will pick up all the files beginning with test_ and run them.

 ##Usage